triplebob/emis-xml-toolkit/README.md

 - Population-based searches with complex criteria groups
 - Rule logic analysis with AND/OR operators
 - Population criteria and cross-search references
-- Dependency visualization and execution flow
+- Dependency visualisation and execution flow

 ### **List Reports**
 - Multi-column data extraction with column-specific filtering